Hack3rz-Official/annotation-web-service/demo-frontend/README.md

 This demo was created to show the syntax highlighting in action to demonstrate the progress to our clients.

+## Architecture
+The demo uses vite to build and serve the application.

 ## Setup

 This demo is accessible after launching the project-wide docker-compose file at localhost:8081: